PussTheCat-org/PussTheCat.org-Cod4x-KTK/SERVER-CHANGELOG.md

 - Bot numbers changed from 8 to 10
 - mp_ancient has been replaced by mp_ancient_final (since it's an enhanced version of it)
 - Round time changed from 4 minutes to 3 minutes

+# 2021-04-13

+Additions:

+- 4 vanilla maps have been added to the rotation, because for whatever reason, they weren't in it.

+- mp_broadcast
+- mp_citystreets
+- mp_crossfire
+- mp_vacant

+Enhancements:

+- The map rotation has been redone from scratch, using the maps files as a list.